San Francisco Drinking Water Quality

 Inorganic Chemicals1 contaminant detected, all within EPA limits.
 Highest: Fluoride at 0.3 ppm (15% of EPA limit).

-PFAS "Forever Chemicals"No PFAS "forever chemicals" were detected in recent testing — a positive result.
+PFAS "Forever Chemicals"No PFAS "forever chemicals" were detected in available test data.

 The data below shows test results from 1 water utility serving 0 people in the San Francisco area.